junxit/us-congress-bills-113/metadata.md

 - 2014-05-21 — Introduced in Senate
 - 2014-05-21 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2014-05-21 — Sponsor introductory remarks on measure.
 (CR S3239-3241)
+- 2014-06-03 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+- 2014-11-13 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-12-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-299.
+- 2014-12-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-299.
+- 2014-12-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 639.